Choosing a Good Life

 buy on powells

-Ali Berman received her MFA in fiction from Sarah Lawrence College.
-She is represented by the Strachan Literary Agency.
+Ali Berman is an author, nature photographer, and environmental communications professional.
+She received her MFA in fiction from Sarah Lawrence College and is represented by the Strachan Literary Agency.

 Ali Berman